California Traffic Ticket Questions

 HOW LONG WILL IT TAKE TO GET MY CERTIFICATE?

-Once you pass the final exam, you will be able to instantly download your certificate.
-Because this course is DMV licensed, we automatically report your completion to the DMV who reports it to the court.
-All course completions are reported to the DMV after finishing the course.
+Once you pass the final exam, you will be able to instantly download your receipt and a certificate.
+All course completions are reported to the county court after finishing the course.

 DMV Licensed for ALL Counties and ALL Courts!
 License #:E1980